 The packaged agents for Linux (in RPM and DEB file formats) and for Windows (in MSI file format) are found right in the first box of the corresponding download page.
 In these software packages you will find the new agent with Agent Controller since version 2.1.0.
 The installation and configuration is described in detail in the articles on Linux agents and Windows agents.

 If you use one of the commercial editions you can package personalized agents with the Agent Bakery.
 In this way, alongside the existing agents, you can also create (or ‘bake‘) agent packages that contain custom configurations and additional or optional plug-ins.
 You can install these packages with a single command.
 Such packages are ideal for automatic distribution and installation.
 You can even create personalized agents for folders or specific groups of hosts.
 This allows great flexibility through the use of the automatic agent updates.

 While it is true that the Checkmk agent can function ‘naked’ immediately — without needing configuration, and without plug-ins — nonetheless in some cases the agent does need to be set up.
 Some examples:

-Monitoring of ORACLE data bases (plug-in and configuration are required)
+Monitoring of Oracle databases (a plug-in and configuration are required)

-Monitoring of text log files (plug-in, data names and text-pattern required)
+Monitoring of text log files (a plug-in, data names and a text-patterns are required)

-Utilization of the Checkmk inventory system (plug-in required)
+Utilization of the hardware/software inventory (a plug-in required)

-operating systems.
-For Linux you have a choice between the packet formats RPM
+For Linux you have a choice between the package formats RPM (for Red Hat Enterprise Linux (RHEL) based systems, SLES) and DEB (for Debian, Ubuntu),

 The integration must be performed manually as a one-off action.